 Keeping your records on your computer makes it easier to fix mistakes (no eraser or whiteout required), sort your ancestors in different ways, and enter additional life events such as baptisms, graduations, moving to a new city, and more.

 Every genealogy software package also lets you print off your information on a variety of forms and charts.
+See our guide to the best genealogy software.

 But be sure to back up your data every time you use it.
 Use an automatic online backup if possible.